Survey definition: Meaning, types & research methods

 Surveys are primarily descriptive, non-experimental research tools.
 They capture existing attitudes, behaviors, or characteristics rather than manipulating variables.
 Surveys can be quantitative (closed-ended questions) or qualitative (open-ended responses) depending on question design.

-What is a survey sample?
+What is a survey in psychology?

 Ready to Launch Your Free Survey?